matt77hias/smallpt/README.md

 # smallpt

 ## About
-The Rosetta smallpt project: the same path tracer written in multiple languages.
+The Rosetta smallpt project: the same path tracer (modifications of Kevin Baeson's [99 line C++ path tracer](http://www.kevinbeason.com/smallpt/)) written in multiple languages.

 **Note**: I deliberately chose for the same software design for [all programming languages](https://github.com/matt77hias/smallpt) out of clarity and performance reasons (this can conflict with the nature of declarative/functional programming languages).